-IKEA Opens in Alabama: A Sales Impact Model for Birmingham Furniture Retailers
+IKEA Opens in Alabama: How Much Revenue Is at Risk for Birmingham Furniture Retailers?

-This isn’t a prediction of doom—IKEA and local furniture retailers serve meaningfully different segments, and distance and brand loyalty create real friction.
-But pretending there’s no impact would also be wrong.
-The goal is a calibrated estimate, made transparent enough that retailers and their advisors can stress-test the assumptions themselves.
+This is not a prediction of doom.
+IKEA and local furniture retailers serve meaningfully different segments, and distance and brand loyalty create real friction.
+But pretending there is no impact would also be weak planning.
+The goal is a transparent baseline that lets an operator stress-test assumptions before making marketing, staffing, or inventory decisions.

 • Housing starts — the single strongest signal; move-in and replacement buyers both track new construction